paldhous/ucb/2019/dataviz/md/class3.md

 Right click on `Sheet 1` at bottom left and `Rename Sheet` to `Line chart`.
 Then select `File>Save to Tableau Public...` from the top menu.
 At the logon dialog box enter your Tableau Public account details, give the Workbook a suitable name and click `Save`.
 When the save is complete, a view of the  visualization on Tableau's servers will open in your default browser.

+Note: Each time you save, you save the entire workbook, with all the worksheets and dashboards in that project.
+So as you save your work, keep saving under the same name (don't use `Save As`).

 #### An alternative to filtering: highlight countries for comparison with color

-I this morning's session, we looked at Alberto Cairo's visualizations of Brazilian demography, which included a line chart of fertility rates over time for different countries with most of those lines grayed out, and just a few countries highlighted in color.
+In week 2, we looked at Alberto Cairo's visualizations of Brazilian demography, which included a line chart of fertility rates over time for different countries with most of those lines grayed out, and just a few countries highlighted in color.

 To achieve something similar for our chart, open up the menu for the sheet and select `Duplicate` to copy the chart.